-Initial conservative management of Plagiocephaly/Brachycephaly often begins with physical therapy (often through the guidance of paediatric physiotherapist) where repositioning techniques are taught to parents in order to avoid their child from leaning into his/her flattened side (Action Ortho, 2015).
-Physiotherapist will often also provide stretching or strengthening exercises to their patients if they deem it necessary to stretch and/or strengthen weak or tight neck muscles (Action Ortho).
-If physiotherapy management is deemed insufficient or further management is required, babies suffering with Plagiocephaly/Brachycephaly are often referred on for provision of a cranial remoulding helmet.
+Plagiocephaly usually improves on its own without any treatment at all as your baby gains head control and can move their head independently.
+If treatment is required, initial conservative management often begins with physical therapy, often through the guidance of paediatric physiotherapist, where repositioning techniques are taught to parents in order to avoid their child from leaning into the flattened side of the head and improve head shape.
+Physiotherapist will often also provide stretching or strengthening exercises if it is necessary to stretch and/or strengthen weak or tight neck muscles.
+If further treatment is necessary, you may be referred for the provision of a cranial remoulding helmet.

-Our Protective Helmets are designed to absorb some of the shock or impact
+Helmets are designed to absorb some of the shock or impact of trauma